Free Trade Agreements

 How U.S. Textile and Apparel Companies Benefit

 Colombia is an important export market for U.S. yarn and fabric manufacturers.
-The U.S.-Colombia TPA represents increased market opportunities for U.S. yarn, fabric, apparel, and footwear manufacturers, increased two-way trade potential with Colombia, and overall economic growth opportunities among the countries.
+The U.S.-Colombia TPA (USCTPA) represents increased market opportunities for U.S. yarn, fabric, apparel, and footwear manufacturers, increased two-way trade potential with Colombia, and overall economic growth opportunities among the countries.

-Prior to the TPA, the textile and apparel trade with Colombia benefited from the Andean Trade Promotion and Drug Eradication Act (ATPDEA), a unilateral trade program.
+Prior to the USCTPA, textile and apparel trade with Colombia benefited from the Andean Trade Promotion and Drug Eradication Act (ATPDEA), a unilateral trade program.
 Under the ATPDEA, U.S. manufacturers supplied yarns and fabrics to Colombia for the assembly of apparel.
 The apparel assembled in Colombia, made from the U.S. yarns and fabrics, entered the U.S. duty free.

 Under the bilateral free trade agreement, qualifying U.S. yarns and fabrics enter the Colombia region duty-free.
 This duty-free market access allows for increased export opportunities for U.S. textile and apparel manufacturers.
 In addition, because the Agreement has no termination date, investment in the textile and apparel sector in the Colombia is expected to continually grow, promoting increased trade and increased exports to the Colombian market.